rubyfu/RubyFu/module-0x2-or-system-kung-fu/command-execution.md

 ### Dealing with `ncat` session?

-If you ever wondered how to do deal with interactive command like `passwd` due `ncat` session in Ruby?.
-You must propuly was using `python -c 'import pty; pty.spawn("/bin/sh")'` Well, in Ruby it's really easy using `exec` or `system`.
+Have you ever wondered about how to do deal with interactive commands like `passwd` or `ncat` sessions in Ruby?
+If you're familiar with Python, you've probably used `python -c 'import pty; pty.spawn("/bin/sh")'`.
+In Ruby it's really easy using `exec` or `system`.
 The main trick is to forward STDERR to STDOUT so you can see system errors.

 **exec**